• Skip to primary navigation

 Yes!
 Puerto Rican picadillo actually tastes even better the next day as the flavors continue to develop and blend.

 Store it in an airtight container in the refrigerator for up to 3 days or freeze for up to 3 months for longer storage.
-Thaw in the refrigerator overnight and reheat on the stove.
+Thaw in the refrigerator overnight and reheat on the stove or microwave until heated through.

 Can I use different meats?

-Yes, you can substitute the beef with ground turkey, chicken, pork, or even a mix of the meats for a different flavor profile.
+Yes, you can swap the ground beef with ground chicken, pork, turkey or even a mix of the meats for a different flavor profile.

 • Espagueti con carne molida (Puerto Rican Spaghetti) served in a white bowl with a side of bread, tossed salad and grated parmesan cheese.